 Connect an audio device to an audio jack.
-The The current connected device is dialog box appears.
+The Which device did you plut in ? dialog box appears.
 Select the device according to the type of device you connect.
 Then click OK.

 (Note) 2/4/5.1/7.1-Channel Audio Configurations: